XSSUN2/Modelling-the-transmission-of-malaria-parasites-from-a-human-host-to-mosquitoes/README.md

 The estimation of mosquito death rates is provided in the `supplementary` folder.

 This code was developed in R (version ≥ 4.2.0).
+All analyses were performed on a MacBook Pro with an Apple M1 Pro chip (8-core CPU) and 16 GB RAM.
+The model fitting and PRCC analysis each typically take approximately one day using parallel computation across 8 cores.